 You can buy a variety of “tisanes,” made with natural ingredients for beauty that you don't see in the same way as in the US (yes we have Kylie Jenner's solution to a full colon) but these are herbal and actually lovely solutions for things like slimming, reducing sugar cravings, etc. Look for words like “drainant” to release water weight and bloating, with ingredients such as artichoke (artichaud) fennel (fenouil) and “extrait de vigne rouge” if that's what you're into.
 I got them at my fave pharmacie: Pharmacie des Archives.
 This is one of the most delicious teas I've ever had.
-The same company sells a nice "melange drainant" too, but don't steep it too long.
+The same company sells a "melange drainant" too.

 So few people seem to know that most pharmacies in France produce their own herbal tonics aimed at different things such as improved circulation, releasing water retention and bloating.
 These tonics are a closely guarded secret, and I'm convinced that it's the one Americans have been searching for!
 You might have to ask the Pharmacist multiple times in order for them to share; often they will keep the tonics behind the counter.
 They are consumed either upon waking or before bed, with water.